 Dr Rain Liivoja is an Associate Professor and Branco Weiss Fellow at the TC Beirne School of Law, University of Queensland.
 He is also an Affiliated Research Fellow of the Erik Castrén Institute of International Law and Human Rights, University of Helsinki.
 His research explores the regulatory challenges that emerge from the increasing militarisation of neurosciences and other biosciences.

 Associate Professor Robert J Mathews OAM is a Principal Fellow at Melbourne Law School and until recently was Head of the NBC Arms Control Unit at the Australian Defence Science and Technology Group.
 He has been collaborating with Melbourne Law School since 1991 on various scientific/legal research projects relating to disarmament, arms control, and weapons issues associated with the law of armed conflict.

-Professor Tim McCormack is a Professor of Law at Melbourne Law School and an Adjunct Professor of Law at the University of Tasmania Law School.
+Professor Tim McCormack is Dean of the Faculty of Law of the University of Tasmania.
 He is also the Special Adviser on International Humanitarian Law to the Prosecutor of the International Criminal Court.
 His research focuses on responsibility for violations of the law arising from emerging weapons technologies.